Content

 Facts are facts — here’s what you need to know about expired ED meds:

-• A pill that expired yesterday probably won’t cause major damage.
+A pill that expired yesterday probably won’t cause major damage.
 It may be less effective, though, and take longer to work.

-• Expired medications can cause unpleasant side effects that get worse the longer the medication’s been expired.
+Expired medications can cause unpleasant side effects that get worse the longer the medication’s been expired.

-• If you don’t want to risk nausea, itchy sensations, bacterial infections and the ingestion of mold, responsibly discard your medications once their expiration date passes.
+If you don’t want to risk nausea, itchy sensations, bacterial infections and the ingestion of mold, responsibly discard your medications once their expiration date passes.

 We offer several ED medications, following an online consultation with a licensed provider who will determine if a prescription is appropriate.

-You can also learn more about the causes of ED and the most effective methods of treatment in our full guide to erectile dysfunction
+You can also learn more about the causes of ED and the most effective methods of treatment in our full guide to erectile dysfunction.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!

 Dr. Kelly Brown is a board certified Urologist and fellowship trained in Andrology.
 She is an accomplished men’s health expert with a robust background in healthcare innovation, clinical medicine, and academic research.
-Dr. Brown is a founding member of Posterity Health where she is Medical Director and leads strategy and design of their Digital Health Platform, an innovative education and telehealth model for delivering expert male fertility care.
+Dr. Brown was previously Medical Director of a male fertility startup where she lead strategy and design of their digital health platform, an innovative education and telehealth model for delivering expert male fertility care.

 She completed her undergraduate studies at University of North Carolina at Chapel Hill (go Heels!) with a Bachelor of Science in Radiologic Science and a Minor in Chemistry.
 She took a position at University of California Los Angeles as a radiologic technologist in the department of Interventional Cardiology, further solidifying her passion for medicine.
 She also pursued the unique opportunity to lead departmental design and operational development at the Ronald Reagan UCLA Medical Center, sparking her passion for the business of healthcare.